beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 Naruto and the others looked once more at the three new arrivals.
 Shikamaru, Ino and Choji were childhood friends, and they had previously joined together in a three-person cell under Sarutobi Asuma.
 However, now they each had their own positions, and didn't often work as a team anymore.</br>
 "Ino and her mother asked us to, so we've been chasing after traces of the regular customer from the flower shop", Shikamaru explained, reminding Naruto of Sakura's investigation and what she had reported to Kakashi.</br>
 "You find any clues?" he asked.</br>
 "We found the inn that was probably the last place he stayed", Shikamaru replied.
-"The mistress there there said he was on his way back to Konoha after a hot-spring treatment".</br>
+"The mistress there said he was on his way back to Konoha after a hot-spring treatment".</br>
 That meant that this customer hadn't planned to disappear.</br>
 "So then something happened on his way home", Naruto remarked.</br>
 Ino nooded firmly.
 "He—his name's Tadaichi, by the way.
 He lost his wife young.
 He's the sort of person who'd buy flowers at our shop and offer them to his wife whenever he had the time.